Plan your travel

 Where to buy train tickets?

-You can purchase single-use train tickets at one of the many ticket kiosks located near the train platforms at Schiphol Plaza.
+You can purchase single-use train tickets from ticket counters or kiosks (with coins or ATM/Credit cards) located near the train platforms at Schiphol Plaza.
 There are many attendants available to help with questions.
 Look for the yellow ticket kiosk with the blue overhead sign reading ‘train tickets’.

-Travelers do not have to purchase train tickets ahead of time; tickets can be purchased from kiosk at the Schiphol Airport.
+Travelers do not have to purchase train tickets ahead of time; tickets can be purchased at the Schiphol Airport.
 However, be aware of potential wait times at the kiosk.
 A ticket MUST BE scanned to enter the train platform.
 Only debit or credit cards with chip and pin will be accepted.

 Train ticket FAQs